leftfieldlabs/Unity-CrypticCabinet/README.md

 - [UniTask](https://github.com/Cysharp/UniTask?tab=readme-ov-file): This package provides an efficient allocation-free async/await integration for Unity.

 # Learn
-Explore the Meta Horizon OS capabilities powering rich, shared mixed reality experiences in Cryptic Cabinet:
+Explore the Meta Horizon OS capabilities powering rich, shared mixed reality experiences in Cryptic Cabinet.

 - [Scene](https://developers.meta.com/horizon/documentation/unity/unity-scene-overview/): Index and query an up-to-date representation of the physical world.
 Scene enables Cryptic Cabinet to support rich interactions between users’, virtual objects, and their physical space.
 - [Passthrough](https://developers.meta.com/horizon/documentation/unity/unity-passthrough/): See your physical space in full, rich color.
 Passthrough API provides a real-time and perceptually comfortable 3D visualization of the physical world in the Meta Quest headsets so users can see and navigate their surroundings.